 Who is Quinton Zondervan?

-This term I co-chair the Health & Environment Committee with Councillor Devereux, and the Neighborhood & Long Term Planning, Public Facilities, Arts & Celebration Committee with Councillor Carlone.
+My first term (2018-2019) I co-chaired the Health & Environment Committee with Councillor Devereux, and the Neighborhood & Long Term Planning, Public Facilities, Arts & Celebration Committee with Councillor Carlone.

 I live in the Wellington-Harrington neighborhood of Cambridge, with my wife, Radhika Nagpal and our two children (though the oldest is now away at college).
 Over time we’ve modified the house to reduce our energy consumption and increase our renewable energy usage.
 We’ve lived here since 2004, at the very tip of the neighborhood where it melds with East Cambridge, Kendall Square and the Port.
 We love the diversity and texture of the neighborhood, and the city.
 We can easily walk and bike everywhere, or take public transportation.
 I first came to Cambridge to study at MIT, and never left.
 I love what the city has to offer and I’m grateful for the opportunity to serve on the council and help keep Cambridge green, clean and healthy.